 A Message from the IUVA President

-With the success of an Asia workshop held in Japan earlier this year, another Asia event is planned for Singapore on Nov.
+In addition to the World Congress, we are planning for an Asian workshop in Singapore on Nov.
 6, 2017.
 These and other IUVA events continue to be opportunities for education and networking.
-There are always technical issues and regulatory challenges, and our organization is critically important for providing an opportunity to address issues that potentially have significant impact on the application of UV.
-Both the education committee and the technical committee are active in collaborations to address these issues.
-These kinds of activities are excellent ways for IUVA to increase its visibility, so if you are interested in volunteering a few hours to increase IUVA’s visibility in the wastewater industry, please contact Gary Cohen (firstname.lastname@example.org) with your contact information, and we can look for the best opportunity to connect you with IUVA.
-Happy holidays to all, and please remember to thank our support staff, in particular Jim Bolton, Gary Cohen, Mickey Fortune and James Kerich, who help IUVA deliver some really terrific benefits to our members.
+There are always technical issues and regulatory challenges and our organization is critically important for providing an opportunity to address issues that potentially have significant impact on the application of UV.
+Our committees are actively in collaborating to address these issues, and one recent example is the IUVA collaboration with the EPA to conduct a peer-review of their “Innovative Approaches for Validation of Ultraviolet Disinfection Reactors for Drinking Water Systems” prior to its release.

+and we can look for the best opportunity to connect you with IUVA.
+Happy New Year – and please remember to thank our support staff, in particular Jim Bolton, Gary Cohen, Mickey Fortune and James Kerich, who help IUVA deliver significant benefits to our members.

-Kati Bell, IUVA President
+Kati Bell, IUVA president